saurabh-tripathi/Movie-Genre-Prediction/README.md

 - See if you can create a models org and push this repo there.
 - MIT license
 - Push to artifactory
+- Fix fork gitflow and add the entire test suite stuff